Kometa-Team/Kometa/docs/config/webhooks.md

-  "items_added": int,           // Number of Items added across all Collections/Playlists "items_removed": int,         // Number of Items removed across all Collections/Playlists "added_to_radarr": int,       // Number of Items added to Radarr "added_to_sonarr": int        // Number of Items added to Sonarr "names": [
+  "items_added": int,           // Number of Items added across all Collections/Playlists "items_removed": int,         // Number of Items removed across all Collections/Playlists "added_to_radarr": int,       // Number of Items added to Radarr "added_to_sonarr": int,       // Number of Items added to Sonarr "names": [                    // List of Dictionaries
     "name": str,                // Name of collection or playlist in the run "library": str              // Library the collection is in or PLAYLIST ]